UnivLille-Meta/Miage-C3P/Module05-HookAndTemplate/3-Homework.md

 ### Prepare for next week

-Next week we will study the visitor pattern.
+Next week we will study how to reverse engineer a little system

 - Read the slides
 - Prepare your questions